Midtraining Bridges Pretraining and Posttraining Distributions: Pretraining Settings

 \section{Pretraining Settings}

-We pretrained Pythia 70M, 160M, and 410M from scratch on the C4 dataset.
+We pretrained models from scratch on the C4 dataset.
 All three models were trained for 128B tokens or approximately 61k steps, with very similar settings (documented in \autoref{tab:pretrain_core_settings_all}).
 L40S GPUs were used for all pretraining and midtraining runs.
 Models were trained with the LitGPT library \citep{litgpt}.